Concluding an employment contract

 - grounds for determining pay and other remuneration

-- regular working hours
+- working hours to be observed

-- determining annual holiday
+- determination of annual holiday

 - period of notice or the grounds for determining it, and